 Personnel service costs in each fund are controlled by position.
 The acquisition of capital items is approved on an item-by-item basis in accordance with a long-term capital acquisition plan.

-The Comprehensive Annual Financial Report (CAFR) includes budget-to-actual comparisons.
-These comparisons examine budgeted revenue and expenses with actual revenue and expenses.
+The Annual Comprehensive Financial Report (ACFR) includes budget-to-actual comparisons.
+These comparisons compare budgeted revenue and expenses with actual revenue and expenses.